nikantonelli/PortfolioItemTimeLine/README.md

 ## Dependencies

-All defined dependencies for the items shown can be revealed by using the check box at the top of the page.
+All defined dependencies for the items shown can be revealed by using the selection box at the top of the page.
+Choose 'All', 'User Stories', 'Features'(aka lowest level portfolio items) or all 'Portfolio Items'.

 If you have a lot of portfolio items and only want to see those with dependencies, there is an app setting for that too.
 If you select a single level of portfolio item, then you will see them all.
 If you are still on the multi-level view, then only the lowest level portfolio item dependencies are shown (as the default).